hardaker/draft-hardaker-dnsop-nsec3-guidance/draft-ietf-dnsop-nsec3-guidance.md

 salt is only activated once every name in the chain has been completed.
 As a result, re-salting a is very complex operation, with significant CPU time, memory, and bandwidth consumption.
-This makes very frequent re-salting unpractical, and renders the additional salt field functionally useless.
+This makes very frequent re-salting impractical, and renders the additional salt field functionally useless.

 # Recommendations for deploying and validating NSEC3 records